Crown

 Frequently Asked Questions

-What is the spring angle on crown moulding and why does it matter?
+What is the spring angle of crown moulding and why does it matter?

-Can I install crown moulding without a compound mitre saw?
+How do I cut crown moulding corners on a mitre saw?